istallworthy/devMSMs/README.md

 other fields. <br>

-The goal of this *devMSMs* package and accompanying tutorial paper, *Investigating Causal Questions About Temporal and Cumulative Developmental Effects: A Tutorial Introduction to the devMSMs Package in R*
+The goal of this *devMSMs* package and accompanying tutorial paper, *Investigating Causal Questions about Temporal and Cumulative Developmental Effects: A Tutorial Introduction to the devMSMs Package in R*
 (<a href="https://academic.oup.com/chidev/article/97/2/331/8516421">paper
 link</a>), is to provide a set of tools for implementing marginal structural models (**MSMs**; Robins et al., 2000).

 MSMs originated in epidemiology and public health and represent one under-utilized tool for improving causal inference with longitudinal